 Medical Malpractice Insurance Coverage

 Does a physician need additional resident malpractice coverage?
-It is usually a topic that most residents are not familiar with and typically doesn’t worry about, but I think it’s a good question and a good primer when you get out of training.
+It is usually a topic that most residents are not familiar with and typically don’t worry about, but I think it’s a good question and a good primer when you get out of training.
+Besides, understanding the financial aspect of the profession, including how much a resident physician makes, can help shape your perspective.
 Malpractice insurance is something you’ll have to worry about, too.

 If you’re working for a hospital network, many of them are self-insured.
-That means they have a policy covering whatever events happen with their employed physicians within the hospital or hospital network.
+That means they have a policy covering whatever happens with their employed physicians within the hospital or hospital network.

-And in that scenario, most of the time, the physician would never have to pay for the underlying premium, which is whatever cost to ensure the physician on an annual basis.
+And in that scenario, the physician would usually never have to pay for the underlying premium, which is whatever cost to ensure the physician annually.
 Then, if there were some claims-made policy, they wouldn’t have to worry about tail insurance either.

 The two most common ways physicians are insured are through a claims-made policy or an occurrence-based policy.
 If you have an occurrence-based policy, you do not need tail insurance.
+According to the American Medical Association, you do not need tail insurance if you have an occurrence-based policy.
 And I’m going to define what tail insurance is in a second.
 If you have a claims-made policy, this is the one scenario where you need tail insurance.

 Do Residents Need Additional Malpractice Insurance?